Supports for all students

 MSVU was founded on a commitment to equity and inclusion – and these principles remain at the core of our University today.
 We embrace all that makes each of us unique, including ethnicity, sex, sexual orientation, gender identity and gender expression, mental and physical ability, socio-economic status, age, religious beliefs, political beliefs, and other characteristics and ideologies

 We do this in a number of ways, including providing the following supports and services to you:

-As part of a campus-wide commitment to creating a welcoming environment for all Indigenous students, the Aboriginal Student Centre (ASC) is a space where students can meet and chat and also have access to a counsellor who can help navigate any questions or concerns pertaining to student life.
+As part of a campus-wide commitment to creating a welcoming environment for all Indigenous students, the Indigenous Student Centre (ISC) is a space where students can meet and chat and also have access to a counsellor who can help navigate any questions or concerns pertaining to student life.
 The ASC also hosts lots of cultural and traditional events and activities.

 MSVU’s Accessibility Services team is here to help students identify and access academic supports that are unique to each learner’s needs.
 The team provides individualized support, and encourages self-advocacy and an equitable learning environment.

 From the MSVU Students’ Union Pride Centre, to the 2SLGBTQIA+* Pride Advocacy Committee, to inclusive counselling and health services, the University is committed to supporting members of the 2SLGBTQIA+ community through our Pride Resources.

 *2SLGBTQIA+ is an acronym for two-spirit, lesbian, gay, bisexual, transgender, queer, intersex and asexual, while + stands for other ways individuals express their gender and sexuality outside heteronormativity and the gender binary.